JhonnyJason/toolset/README.md

 Then `thingy-build-system/<thingyType>/` carries all the helper scripts having too much complexity for our `package.json` and where we donot need it to be a cli used as an npm module.

-This way my toolset is currently producing the corresponding `package.json` for 6 `thingyTypes`
+This way my toolset is currently producing the corresponding `package.json` for 5 `thingyTypes`

+- pwa
+- admin-pwa
-- app
+- machine
 - cli
-- machine
-- pwa
 - service
-- website

 # How?